rsmaller/carg/README.md

 #### carg_validate()
 This function will do a final pass to ensure every argument in the argument vector has been used for something.
 If it encounters a redundant or unused argument, it will show the argument in an error message and terminate the program.
 Of course, this function should be called after any argument setters.
-Furthermore, if `ENFORCE_NESTING_ORDER` is passed as a flag to any nested argument, calling this function is necessary for enforcing the nesting order.
+Furthermore, if `CARG_ITEM_ENFORCE_NESTING_ORDER` is passed as a flag to any nested argument, calling this function is necessary for enforcing the nesting order.

 ## Assertion Functions